 Creating a Page

 To create a page Right click on Resources and select New (ctrl+N) as shown in the below picture:

-After selecting New option a New Gallery window gets open and left side in Categories extract Web Tier and select OA Components after selecting OA Components from Web Tier select Page from Items list.
+After selecting New option, a New Gallery window gets the open and left side in Categories extract Web Tier and select OA Components after selecting OA Components from Web Tier select Page from Items list.
 The same similar kind of scenario is shown in the below figure:

 Click on OK button after selecting Page from the Items list, after that it will ask for the details of the page give the name of a page and just check the Package generally no need to change.
 Click on OK button after giving Name.

 After that, a page will be created with the given name.
 Check the Applications Navigator structure, Extract Application Sources Folder, extract the Package and also extract Project, server, webui we can see the names of AM, Page, and Project what we created, in the below figure PO is the Application short name of the -> Purchasing, Vision Operations (USA).

 Step 4: Now we need to attach the page to the AM, for that follow the following steps:

 select the .xml page from the structure Webui